-Cause: During carbohydrate consumption the carbohydrate depleting bacteria produce acid and plaque-forming material.
-Those bacteria, which produce the tooth enamel-eroding acid, are living in the plaque.
-The acidic foods can damage the enamel by themselves.Acid foods themselves damage the enamel.
-The more often you eat, the more plaque can develop, and the longer the food remains to stay in the mouth, the greater the destruction is.
+Cause: When you consume carbohydrate, the bacteria depleting carbohydrate produce acid and plaque-forming material.
+The bacteria which produce the tooth enamel-eroding acid live in the plaque.
+Acid foods themselves damage the enamel.
+The more often you eat, the more plaque can develop, and the longer the food remains in your mouth, the greater damage it causes.

 Amalgam restorations darken teeth to a grey-black colour.

-Prevention: With the avoidance of Avoid choosing amalgam restorations.
+Prevention: Avoid amalgam restorations.